mtc-20/LowPolyArt/README.md

 ```
 Open the Jupyter notebook `final.ipynb` and run the cells till the widgets
 ## Learnings
-- I tried using Pillows inbuilt `convert` function to generate the Luma based grayscaling (`'L' mode`), and `ImageFilter` module to apply the Gaussian blur but since the results are still an image (`int` arrray), that messed up the sampling point generation.
+- I tried using Pillow's inbuilt `convert` function to generate the Luma based grayscaling (`'L' mode`), and `ImageFilter` module to apply the Gaussian blur but since the results are still an image (`int` arrray), that messed up the sampling point generation.
 Spent way too much time trying to debug this
+- This approach is computationally heavy
+  - `get_colour_of_tri` takes ~6.8s
+  - :star:  updated implementation takes ~0.83s

 ## Further Ideas